Following is a list of changes to SQL Anywhere Monitor introduced in version 12.0.0.

 Removing resources You can remove a monitored resource from the Monitor without stopping it.
 Previously you had to stop the resource before you could remove it.
 See Removing resources.

 Resources no longer have states Now resources only have statuses.
-See Dashboards.
+See Overview dashboard.

 All users are required to log in into the Monitor Previously, the Monitor did not require anyone to log in to have read-only access.
 Now all users are required to log in to the Monitor.
 See Monitor users.

 Changes to user language preferences When a user logs in, the Monitor uses the language preferences of that user to configure the language displayed in the Monitor and used in alerts.
 Previously, the Monitor used the language set in the browser.
-See Editing a Monitor user.
+See Editing Monitor users.